yazmtorres/codelouisville_data1/README.md

-# Data exploration on an e-commerce store and consumer behavior.
+# simple Data exploration on an e-commerce store and consumer behavior.